yezi-qwq/openairinterface5g/doc/README.md

 ## Special-purpose libraries

-- OAI has a scope based on Xforms, described in [this README](../openair1/PHY/TOOLS/readme.md)
+- OAI has two scopes: one based on Xforms and one based on imgui, described in [this README](../openair1/PHY/TOOLS/readme.md)
 - OAI comes with an integrated [telnet server](../common/utils/telnetsrv/DOC/telnethelp.md) to monitor and control
 - OAI comes with an integrated [web server](../common/utils/websrv/DOC/websrv.md)